JamesHattersley83/loan-calculator/README.md

 # loan-calculator
-Simple loan Calculator app built using vanilla JS
+Simple loan Calculator app built following Modern JavaScript from the Beginning course on Udemy.